zng-ui/zng/crates/cargo-zng/README.md

   ZR_CRATE_NAME — package.name in snake_case
   ZR_QUALIFIER — package.metadata.zng.about.qualifier

-  See `zng::env::about` for more details.
+  See `zng::env::about` for more details about metadata vars.
+  See the cargo-zng crate docs for a full list of ZR vars.
 ```

 #### `.zr-sh`